Frank A. Kimball: Arrival in San Diego

 Kimball arrived in San Diego, California, on June 1, 1868.
 He had purchased the Rancho de la Nación on June 15 for $30,000, but due to an error on the deed the sale from François Louis Pioche was only finalized on June 18.
 At the time of purchase, no one resided on the lands of the rancho.
 (Note: Prior to Spanish colonization of California in the late 1700s, the Kumeyaay people lived in the area.
 In the 18th century it had previously been used as cattle grazing land by the Spanish, then the Mexicans.
 After the Mexican-American War, it changed hands several times before eventually being sold to the Kimball Brothers.)
 The Kimball House was built in August-September 1868 and became the first house in National City.
 That same year Kimball had a hand in the founding of the San Diego Union newspaper.

+Building National City

+As the new owner of the Rancho de la Nación parcel, Kimball's home was the first house in National City.
+(Note: It is claimed to be the first house built in the area between San Diego and the Mexico-United States Border.)
+In 1869, Frank, along with his brother Warren, established the Kimball Brothers Water Company.
+(Note: This company had all riparian water rights and rights to the waters of the Sweetwater River.
+These rights were later transferred to teh San Diego Land and Town Company.
+That company went on to construct the Sweetwater Dam.)
+Frank Kimball's sister Mary was married to Fred Copeland, who was a civil engineer.
+Mary and Fred moved to National City in 1869 and Fred eventually was National City's City Engineer and Surveyor, and later as Deputy Surveyor and Deputy Assessor for San Diego County.
+He had the final say for the layout of the city streets.
+In 1870, shortly after their arrival, one of the first settlers, Mrs. Wincapaw passed away.
+Kimball established La Vista Memorial Park as a community cemetery.
+A later aerial view of the park found that the foliage had been planted in what appears to be the shape of a harp.
+In 1871, Kimball funded the building of a wharf into San Diego Bay.
+In 1875, he partially funded construction of a road from National City, via Jamul, to Fort Yuma.